-A process represents the package version linked to a particular folder.
-When you deploy a new process, it becomes available for all users who have access to that folder.
+A process represents a package version linked to a particular folder.
+When you deploy a new process, it becomes available for all accounts that have access to that folder.

 The Processes page enables you to deploy an uploaded package as a new process, manage previously created processes, keep all your processes up to date with the most recent package versions, and directly start a job using the desired process.
-This helps you distribute packages across all users and robots in your organization and execute processes faster whether from the Processes or Jobs page.
+This helps you distribute packages across all accounts in your organization and execute processes faster whether from the Processes or Jobs page.

 In addition to executing processes from the Processes and Jobs pages, you can also configure any process to automatically start when the Robot agent is launched.
 As an administrator, this enables you to ensure that necessary processes are launched without delay or failure from the machine user, for example, to ensure adherence to company IT policies.

 The table below contains field descriptions for the Processes page.

 The process type is illustrated with an icon displayed alongside the version.
 The icon represents the type of that specific process version.